Golden & Lakewood Summer Camps 2026

 Camp Odyssey at $60/week is the cheapest paid program in the entire west metro.
 It's a shorter format, but for families trying to fill specific weeks on a budget, it's hard to beat.
 Pair it with the Wilderness Survival School and you could cover two weeks for under $250.

-STEM and Academic
+STEM and academic

 Golden's identity as an engineering hub (via Colorado School of Mines) influences its summer offerings.
 The free SUMMET Program (ages 16-18) is a highly competitive, residential STEM leadership program that is completely free for accepted high school students.